bek817/TrusttoBlockchain/h2 Crown Jewels and Bad Guys.md

 Building a diagram, finding threats, addressing them, and then checking work.
 After having a diagram, then looking for what can go wrong with its security.

-STRIDE Mnemonic to Find Threats
+STRIDE Mnemonic to Find Threats.
 It stands for:

 **Spoofing** is pretending to be something or someone you're not.